carbonext-tech/api-b2b-docs/docs/getting-started.md

 :::tip keys generated

-Congratulations you just generated your `client_id` and `client_secret`, save them in a safe place, because they will only be displayed once.
+Congratulations, you just generated your `client_id` and `client_secret`, save them in a safe place, because they will only be displayed once.

 :::